margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Engineering, A Career of Singing ##
 The work of engineering, a career of singing, and nature, and where the constructions of mankind meet nature.

+## An Aerial View ##
+The moment of death and wanting to escape.
+Thought lifts up.
+Thought lifts up and flys freely up above.
+Angels lift the thoughts up.
+The inner sight lifts into the sky.
+It feels like flying mentally above and seeing the whole city, all the mountains, all the clouds.
+Everything can be seen from a birds-eye view.
+Inner freedom, freedom from the entrapment of the physicality.
+Living fully inwardly in the sky like a bird mentally.

+## Bricks ##
+Day by day
+brick by brick
+stone by stone
+woodpiece by woodpiece
+this house is being built.
+The ground is laid.
+The space is new and fresh.
+The light shines through the windows.

+Act by act
+Greeting by greeting
+Morning by morning
+this day is alive.
+The town is moving.
+The neighborhood is vivid.
+The sun shines down with heat.

+Meeting by meeting
+Outing by outing
+setting by setting
+this day is done.
+The home is at peace.
+The greenery spreads on the fence.
+The lights are dimmed.
+The time is there for rest.
+The darkness draws near.

+## Falling Under ##
+Falling under, falling under all the mistakes
+Wanting to bury oneself in the ground
+Wanting to dig a greater hole
+Hiding for the shamefu things done
+In this moment, there's a choice to live another day There's a choice to lift oneself up
+Let life carry through
+Meet the demands of the day
+See the sun rise

+## God Knows the Room ##
+God knows the room.
+Thank you for knowing my need.
+Thank you for knowing who to place me with.
+Than you for being there through the fall.
+It's a city of angels.
+The strangers know.

+## Independence ##
+You can stand on your own two feet.
+You can give it a whirl.
+You can rise back up and forgive yourself.

 ## Let It Crash ##
 Let it crash